High School Co-op

 High School Tuition

-High school classes are $245 each for the 2023/2024 school year (unless otherwise specified below), plus any lab/supply fees.
+High school classes are $265 each for the 2024/2025 school year (unless otherwise specified below), plus any lab/supply fees.
 50% of tuition, plus 100% of lab/supply fees are due at the time of registration.
-Balances must be paid in full on or before Orientation on August 7, 2023.
+Balances must be paid in full on or before Orientation on July 28 and 29, 2024.
+August 7, 2023.

 Click here to meet our Middle and High School Facilitators.